Frank Lloyd Wright Buildings

 Frederik Dawson

 Inside, the famous spiral atrium was truly amazing, very futuristic and really beautiful piece of art by itself.
 The natural light in the atrium from the glass roof was quite a genius as not only bright the atrium hall, but also gave the feeling of warm and soft atmosphere to the whole place.
 I took an elevator to the top floor; the elevator itself was also quite unique with semi-circular or actually half oval shaped.
 From the top floor I walked on the ramp to the lower floor.
 Since there was no exhibition, I really questioned how the museum displays the art, especially painting with slope floor and little bend out wall.
 I continued to other exhibition halls and other small atrium.
 The small almost circle shaped atrium, while not grand like the main one, but still lovely to see for its nice design that plays with light.
 Another beautiful and stylish piece of architecture is the triangular shaped staircase, which was used as an alternative way to go up and down instead of the ramp of the main atrium.
-I also found out that the shape of toilet rooms are also in half oval shaped, a really nice design to use leftover space, but the unusual shaped also made toilet too big and load of unused space.
+I also found out that the shape of toilet rooms is also in half oval shaped, a really nice design to use leftover space, but the unusual shaped also made toilet too big and load of unused space.

-I really enjoyed my time in the Solomon R. Guggenheim Museum, and really admired Frank Lloyd Wright’s creativity for his unique design in the atrium and staircase, maybe too futuristic but unbelievably provided the sense of softness and touchable in the same time.
+I really enjoyed my time in the Solomon R. Guggenheim Museum, and really admired Frank Lloyd Wright’s creativity for his unique design in the atrium and staircase, maybe too futuristic but unbelievably provided the sense of softness and touchable at the same time.
 Too bad that this is just my second times to admire Frank Lloyd Wright’s works, another one is Hollyhock House in Los Angeles, and each site gave me the totally different experiences on this famous architect and made me a little bit confusing in his styles and overall idea.
-Anyway in my opinion I totally agreed that this nomination by USA to World Heritage Site programme is truly justified its place on the list.
+Anyway, in my opinion I totally agreed that this nomination by USA to World Heritage Site program is truly justified its place on the list.

 Boj